tigergraph/ecosys/ldbc_benchmark/tigergraph/queries_v3/gcp/README.md

  ./tg eks kustomize -s 4 --pv 1024 kubectl apply -f ./deploy/tigergraph-eks.yaml
 ```
 This generate the manifest at `./deploy/tigergraph-gke.yaml`, the memory need to be modified manually.
 In 1T benchamrk, I used `200G` for 10T.
+Because I did not get enough number of instances on AWS, I only stored data on Google Cloud Buckets.
+The downloading scripts do NOT support AWS !!!

 ## Setup on VM
 Install SDK and config the default project and region/zone